jules2689/trudeau/docs/2020-04-21/pre_news.md

-I think everyone is just getting notionally drained.
+I think everyone is just getting motion ally drained.
 This is just a horrific situation. and trying to respond to it.
 In a variety of ways that is out of our normal.
 It's making it more and more difficult.